 Even this first pass is incredibly useful.
 One of the first things you'll appreciate is the automatic speaker detection, which is a real lifesaver.

-Automatic Timestamps and Speaker Separation
+Automatic Timestamps

 This isn't meant to be the final, polished version, of course.
 You'll still want to give it a once-over to correct any tricky names, industry-specific jargon, or words the AI might have fumbled.